- Is there a fee for inspections & what is the difference between a Tahoe Only and a Tahoe In & Out sticker?

 - Assembly Bill No. 2443

 Is there a boat inspection program for the Truckee Regional Lakes and Reservoirs?
 Yes.
-The Tahoe Resource Conservation District also currently runs a voluntary inspection program for Truckee area lakes.
+The Tahoe Resource Conservation District also coordinates efforts AIS prevention for Truckee area lakes.
 Please visit TruckeeBoatInspections.com for more info.

 Why are inspections so important & what are inspectors looking for?
 Boat inspections are an essential part of preventing the inadvertent transport of aquatic invasive species into the pristine waters of the Lake Tahoe Basin and surrounding regional waters.
 Invasive species have devastating environmental and economic impacts on industries, communities, and native species populations.
 Most invasive species do not have predators to keep their populations in balance and, once introduced, are difficult or impossible to eradicate.
 Aquatic pests, including both plants and animals, are easily carried by trailered boats so checking obvious places may not be enough.